ADJB1212/ztop/README.md

 - **Network Activity**: Lists socket opens and closes with protocol and address details.
 - **Graphs**: Live sparklines for the process's CPU and memory history.

-### Pressure Root-Cause Hints (`P`)
+### Pressure Root-Cause Hints (Diagnostics tab)

-Press `P` to surface automatically detected pathological patterns from current system state.
-Each hint includes a severity level (`!!` critical, `!` warning), a description, and the most likely culprit process where applicable.
+Open the Diagnostics tab (`5`) to surface automatically detected pathological patterns from current system state.
+The top box shows pressure hints; each includes a severity level (`!!` critical, `!` warning), a description, and the most likely culprit process where applicable.

 Patterns detected: